 10. Monetize Your Email Subscribers.

-Positioning yourself as an expert in your niche and promoting products through affiliate programs means readers depend on you for regular email updates with valuable information.
+Positioning yourself as an expert in your niche and promoting products (like the best hosting plans for bloggers) through affiliate programs means readers depend on you for regular email updates with valuable information.

 By incorporating an email sign-up within your blog posts, in website pop-ups, sidebars, and on your homepage, you can grow your email marketing database.
 Once users have signed up for your email list, treat your email list like a CRM.
 You can send an automated welcome series that will guide users on a specific journey, with the end goal of monetization.

 Your first welcome email should thank the reader for subscribing, discuss their specific pain point (and how you have felt it yourself), and develop a narrative around solving the problem.
-Once you’ve developed a rapport, further emails can include affiliate links, which will monetize your emails quickly and efficiently, without the need for your own info product or online course—though you could eventually expand into selling your own white-labeled products to increase margins like the Pure Optical team has done.
+Once you’ve developed a rapport, further emails can include affiliate links, which will monetize your emails quickly and efficiently, without the need for your own info product or online course—though you could eventually expand into selling your own white-labeled products to increase margins too.

 The return on email marketing is well worth the time spent.
 For every $1 you spend on email marketing, you can expect an average return of $38.